Umang8/basic-theme-configuration/README.md

 Choose the Background Image Menu item, when the dialog opens, the only option is to Select the background image...
 Do so!
 [![](https://make.wordpress.org/training/files/2017/01/15-1024x507.png)](https://make.wordpress.org/training/files/2017/01/15.png)
-Follow the Select Image dialog and upload an image [![](https://make.wordpress.org/training/files/2017/01/16-1024x717.png)](https://make.wordpress.org/training/files/2017/01/16.png)
+Follow the Select Image dialog and upload an image.
+[![](https://make.wordpress.org/training/files/2017/01/16-1024x717.png)](https://make.wordpress.org/training/files/2017/01/16.png)
 [![](https://make.wordpress.org/training/files/2017/01/19-1024x724.png)](https://make.wordpress.org/training/files/2017/01/19.png)
 Once the image is uploaded, there are lots of options.